baoisnotruski/csd-content/ecommerce.md

 ### Overview

 We have built web platforms to help business owners overcome the limitations of a physical store.
 These limitations include location, operation time, and overhead costs of a brick-and-mortar store.
-Selling online does come with challenges.
+Our fluid design bridges demands and products to make online conversion more likely.
+Our secure architecture has established trust -- the fundamental currency of online selling -- between businesses and customers.

 ### Challenge